 The actuator comes with a 2m long PVC-insulated lead as standard, this has six internal cores: Blue and Brown (to the motor, thicker wires), Red and Black (positive and negative power to the hall sensor encoder circuit, thinner wires), and White and Yellow (outputs from the encoder, channel 1 and channel 2, also thinner wires).
 If you are only running a single actuator (don't require synchronised control) and don't need position/speed feedback then you can connect directly to the brown and blue motor leads and ignore the others.
 The connections are illustrated in the below diagram which also shows the limit switch circuit inside each actuator, in series with the brown and blue motor leads.

-The option is provided above for us to add a male 6-pin molex connector (4.2mm pitch, 3x2 format, latched) onto the actuator lead, bringing the total lead length up to 2.5m.
+Options are provided above for us to add a Male 6-pin 'mini-fit jr' style connector (4.2mm pitch, 3x2 format, latched) onto the actuator lead, bringing the total lead length to either 1m or 2.5m.
 If you have a custom lead length or connector requirement, please contact us.